How Much Does a Deep Plane Facelift Cost in Jordan?

 About Deep Plane Facelift in Jordan

-Jordan is an option for deep plane facelift surgery.
+Jordan is an option for deep plane facelift surgery, with costs ranging from $6,000 to $9,000 (average $7,500).
 The deep plane technique repositions deeper facial structures beneath the SMAS layer for natural-looking results lasting 10-15 years.1 Our directory lists 3 surgeons in Jordan with credentials, before/after photos, and patient reviews.